About This Course

 - Bill payer must be 18 or above.

 No, this course is assignment based, which means you will not have to complete any exams.
-If your assignment is not up to scratch you can re-try as many times as you need within your 12 months support period.
+If your assignment doesn’t pass first time, you can retry as many times as you need within your 12 months support period.

 No, all of our courses are distance learning which means your tutor will mark your work and send it back to you via email or by using our online portal.